VECTR-Labs/Intro-to-git-github/README.md

 ## Lab Outline (What You’ll Do)

 ### Part 1 — GitHub UI Warm-Up (quick & visual)
-1. Make a small edit in the GitHub web UI (a runbook or data file)
+1. Make a small edit in the GitHub web UI
 2. Commit the change to a **new branch**
 3. Open a **Pull Request**
-4. Merge the PR (you’ll see merge options like squash vs merge commit)
+4. Merge the PR

 ### Part 2 — Terminal Workflow
 1. Clone your copy of the repo